 Given the power of the water heater, do you really know much about it?
 We’re here with a few things to think about when it comes to maintaining, servicing, and replacing your water heater.

 The typical lifespan of residential water heaters is about ten to twelve years.

-The most common failure of residential water heaters that will entail replacement is a leaking tank.
+The most usual failure of residential water heaters that will need replacement is a leaking tank.

-If a water heater is “undersized,” in particular a gas water heater, the system will fail in a shorter time span.
+If a water heater is “undersized,” especially a gas water heater, the tank will malfunction in a shorter period of time.

-Water Heater sizing is an essential replacement issue.
+Water Heater sizing is an important replacement consideration.

 All water heaters are under pressure from the water supply, and as water is heated, it expands creating even more pressure.
 When considering replacement of a water heater, it’s generally better to go with a sizable 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The larger tank will also give you more hot water capacity.